Rodolfo Zelaya

-Rodolfo Antonio Zelaya García (born 3 July 1988) is a Salvadoran professional footballer who plays as a second striker for Primera División club Alianza and the El Salvador national team.
-In October 2013, Zelaya was given a one-year ban from football for his involvement in a match-fixing scandal with the El Salvador national team.
+Rodolfo Antonio Zelaya García (born 3 July 1988), commonly known as Fito, is a Salvadoran former professional footballer who played as a second striker.
+In October 2013, Zelaya was banned from football for one year for his involvement in a match-fixing scandal with the El Salvador national team.

 Club career

 San Rafael

 Zelaya started his career playing for San Rafael in 2004, where he played for one year.
 The following season, he moved to Atlético La Merced.

 In July 2006, both Zelaya and Rúsvel Saravia were offered contracts to play for one of El Salvadors biggest clubs, Águila.
 Unfortunately for both Zelaya and Saravia, they could not come to terms with the club over their proposed salaries, and as a result, the transfer fell through.

 Intipucá

 Zelaya then moved on to play in Segunda División with Intipucá.
 After 2 years with the club, Zelaya caught the attention of Chalatenango coach Vladan Vićević.